zchee/golang-wiki/CodeReviewComments.md

 package template
 ```

-For "package main" commands, other styles of comment are fine after the binary name (and it may be capitalized if it comes first), For example, for a `package main` in the directory `seedgen` you could write:
+For "package main" comments, other styles of comment are fine after the binary name (and it may be capitalized if it comes first), For example, for a `package main` in the directory `seedgen` you could write:

 ``` go
 // Binary seedgen ...